jona-sassenhagen/statfail/vs.md

 >critical stimuli did not differ in frequency, F(2,237) = 1.43, p > .24, or word length, F(2,237) = 1.70, p>.18.

-By investigating multiple volumes of *Brain & Language*, we have found that in more than XXXX articles, researchers wrongly apply inferential statistics where they are neither licensed nor meaningful.
+By investigating multiple volumes of *Brain & Language*, we have found that in more than XX% of articles, researchers wrongly apply inferential statistics where they are neither licensed nor meaningful.
 For example, they compare the length of two fixed lists of words, those making up condition one and those in condition two, using a *t*-test.
 Often, they also claim that stimuli were “matched”/equal/equivalent regarding such parameters based on the nn-significant result of such inferential tests.
 Editors and reviewers often do not disallow such behavior either.